carbon-language/carbon-lang/clang/docs/UsersManual.rst

    Warn about an unusable copy constructor when binding a reference to a temporary.

-   This option, which defaults to on, enables warnings about binding a reference to a temporary when the temporary doesn't have a usable copy constructor.
+   This option enables warnings about binding a reference to a temporary when the temporary doesn't have a usable copy constructor.
 For example: